youthHan/molmoact/README.md

 ## 6. Model and Hardware Safety

-MolmoAct can display a **visual trace** of its intended actions before execution, enabling proactive auditing and adjustment of behavior.
+MolmoAct can display a **visual reasoning trace** of its intended actions before execution, enabling proactive auditing and adjustment of behavior.
 The model’s action space is bounded within the data provided, and compliance is built in to limit excessive force when resistance is detected.
 Always follow hardware manufacturer guidelines and operate in a safely configured environment.

 ---